Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: LFV dark matter capture

-\titleprl{LFV dark matter capture} In the vicinity of the NS, DM particles are gravitationally attracted and boosted, leading to DM-induced heating due to their scatterings in the star and possible subsequent annihilations.
+In the vicinity of the NS, DM particles are gravitationally attracted and boosted, leading to DM-induced heating due to their scatterings in the star and possible subsequent annihilations.
 The DM capture rate as seen by an observer far from the star is given by~\cite{Bell:2020jou}

 where $v_\mathrm{NS} = 230$ km/s is the NS velocity with respect to the local DM halo with the DM density of $\rho_\chi = 0.4~\textrm{GeV}/\textrm{cm}^3$, $v_d = 270$ km/s is the DM velocity dispersion, assuming a Maxwell-Boltzmann distribution, and $g_{tt}(r)$ is the time component of the NS metric dependent on the position in the star, and $\sqrt{g_{rr}}$ is the square root of the radial component of the metric, which comes from the Jacobian of the volume integration.
-This last factor is usually forgotten.
-In NSs, $g_{rr}$ can take values up to $\sim 2$.
 The optical factor $\eta(r)$ accounts for the DM absorption within the NS.
 The interaction rate $\Omega^-(r)$ is the probability of DM scattering that reduces an outgoing $\chi$'s speed below the local escape velocity at position $r$ within the star, $v_e^2 (r) = 1 - g_{tt} (r)$.
 These captured DM particles deposit their kinetic energy through subsequent scatterings, heating the NS.
 For relevant DM masses, a single scattering is typically sufficient for capture.

+We emphasize that the interaction rate $\Omega^-$ is calculated using the proper target densities $n_{e,\mu}(r)$ as determined locally by the equation of state (EoS).
+Since these densities are defined per unit of proper volume, the integration over the star’s volume must be performed using the proper volume element $dV = \sqrt{g_{rr}}\,r^2\,d\Omega dr$.
+This ensures that the spatial curvature is correctly accounted for.